barebox/barebox/Documentation/boards/kvx.rst

  - 1 x OTP memory

 The Kalray VLIW architecture barebox port allows to boot it as a second stage bootloader (SSBL).
-It is loaded after the FSBL which initialize DDR and needed peripherals.
-FSBL always start on the Security Core of Cluster 0
+It is loaded after the FSBL which initializes DDR and needed peripherals.
+FSBL always starts on the Security Core of Cluster 0.

 The FSBL can load elf files and pass them a device tree loaded from SPI NOR flash.
 As such, barebox should be flashed as an elf file into the SSBL